Where can I find information or a ranger when I arrive?

 Snow usually stops falling sometime in April.
 Snow lingers in the high elevations of the Park such as Brokeoff Mountain, Lassen Peak and Bumpass Hell until early July.

 Where can I snowshoe or ski?

-Recommended trails can be found in the park newspaper,"Peak Experiences".
+Recommended trails can be found in the park guide.
 Trails at the south entrance of the park are classified as intermediate to advanced.
 Trails at the north entrance of the park are classified as beginner to intermediate.
 The park does not rent snowshoes or skis.